flyingmachine/brave-clojure-web/content/writing-macros.md

 Macro definitions look much like function definitions.
 They have a name, an optional document string, an argument list, and a body.
 The body will almost always return a list.
 This makes sense &mdash;
-remember that function calls, special form calls, and macro calls are all represented as lists.
+remember that Clojure uses lists to represent function calls, special form calls, and macro calls, and macros are a way of transforming data structures from a represenation that Clojure can't evaluate into one that it can.

 Here's a simple example of a macro definition: